Bullying at work

 They use bullying as a way of exerting power to make themselves feel better.

-If you’re dealing with bullying, remember whoever’s doing it is probably using it as a way of dealing with their own problems and it isn’t because of anything you’ve done.
+If you’re dealing with bullying, remember whoever’s doing it is probably using it as a way of dealing with their own problems.
+It isn’t because of anything you’ve done.

 Your rights in the workplace

 No one deserves or asks to be bullied, no matter what.
 Everyone has the right to work in an environment free from bullying, harassment, discrimination and violence.
 It’s not too much to ask.